How to watch Wonder Woman 1984 on HBO Max on Christmas Day

 Theaters will show it, too

 In the UK and selected international territories, Wonder Woman 1984 is planned to be released in theaters Dec.
-16. In the week that follows it'll open in cinemas across Europe, South and Central America, Africa and Asia.
+16. In the week that follows, it'll open in international theaters across Europe, South and Central America, Africa and Asia.
 The film opens in Australia and New Zealand on Dec.
 26, boxing day.

 "If you are fortunate to live in a place where theaters are open, we believe we are offering a great option given the Cinema Safe protocols our partners have put in place," said WarnerMedia CEO Jason Kilar in a statement.
 "With this, exhibitors are offering a movie-going experience with social distancing, masks, cleaning and ventilation protocols."